 Remember that great brands are easy enough to build.

 Fear sterilizes progress.
-And anyone can ‘what if?’ themselves into inertia.
+Procrastination is painless.
+And anyone can ‘What if?’ themselves into oblivion and inertia.
 So the only way to finish is to start.
 Stop planning tomorrow.
+Because tomorrow never comes.
 Jump in at the deep end.
 Start making waves today.